 Botched cosmetic procedures overseas are on the rise with nearly half of patients unhappy with the results, and one in five needing corrective treatment when they return home.
 It’s a cheap attraction, with people taken in by the stunning 5-star resorts, relaxing by the pool and their new look combined with a much needed holiday.
 What people don’t realise though, is that you’re not on vacation and enjoying the hotel’s amenities – you’re locked away in you’re room recovering.

-So what happens when something goes wrong with your procedure abroad?
+So what happens when something goes wrong with your procedure abroad and you need a breast implant removal?
 Will the extra costs be covered by healthcare insurance?
 Whilst the advantages of saving money, increased procedure choices and greater privacy outweigh the risks for many – you get what you pay for.
 People are trying to save a few dollars but instead they’re letting price dictate quality.
 We check out the procedures and risks involved, and what happens when cosmetic surgery abroad goes wrong.

 One of the biggest advantages of cosmetic surgery abroad, apart from the cheap prices, is the wide choice of treatments offered.
 The most important thing though, is choosing whether you really should travel for the procedure that you want or not.